 Leonhardt’s remodels are not lavish affairs, but they’re sensibly and tastefully refurbished and have taught her where to spend and where to save.
 How does she pull it off?
-As she tells us, “I study the space to understand how it does and does not work and try to use what is there when possible.
+As she tells us, “I study the space to understand how it does and does not work, and I try to use what’s there when possible.
 Sometimes cosmetic work is enough—new cabinets, new appliances, etc. Other times, major surgery is required, but careful planning and smart choices can keep costs down.”
-Read on to learn Carolyn's secrets:
+Read on to learn Leonhardt’s secrets.

-Photography by Douglas Sterling.
+Photography by Douglas Sterling for Remodelista.

-3. Keep the same size windows if possible.
+3. Keep the same size windows, if possible.
 That said, you can also make a spectacular change with really big windows or French doors.
 Increasing natural light is always a good investment.
 If you have single glass windows—even if they’re in decent shape—it may be worth replacing them with insulated windows, which will save money on heating and cooling and also help reduce sound.

 5. Insulate all exterior walls and ceilings.
 If you open up any internal walls, put in insulation, particularly around bedrooms and bathrooms.
 It’s cheap and it helps reduce sound.

 Above: Custom cabinets in a kitchen with a marble countertop.
 The existing window above the sink was replaced by one with double-paned glass.

 6. If you can afford it, go for custom cabinets.
 If you’re on a budget, Ikea cabinets are a great buy.